 When it comes to losing body fat, nutrition is the most important component.
-It’s much easier to sabotage your fat loss by overeating and it becomes much harder to compensate by working harder at the gym.
+It’s much easier to sabotage your fat loss by overeating, and it becomes much harder to compensate by working harder at the gym.

-Although there are many schools of thought about the best diet for weight loss, they all have one thing in common — calorie reduction.2 Whether you need to cut out empty carbohydrates and follow a high-fat ketogenic diet, or reduce your intake of fatty foods and follow a simple low-calorie diet, or try intermittent fasting — the key is to find a plan you can follow and stick to it for the long term.
+This can take many different forms.
+You may want to cut out empty carbohydrates and follow a high-fat keto diet.
+Or you might reduce your intake of fatty foods and follow a simple low-calorie diet or try intermittent fasting.
+The key is to find a plan you can follow and stick to it for the long term.

 When you’re cooking, use heart-healthy oils and limit saturated animal fats like butter or lard.
 Choose dietary fats from fatty fish, avocados, nuts, and seeds instead of deep-fried foods and animal-based fat sources.

 If you don’t think you get enough soluble fibre in your diet, you can consider a supplement.
 Research has shown links between soluble fibre and successful fat loss.

 It sounds like a lot to think about, but really following a healthy balanced diet doesn’t need to be complicated.
 When you’re trying to lose weight, you want to make sure that you feel satisfied — being hungry all the time isn’t essential for burning fat.
 Choosing satisfying, whole foods and using supplements when you need them can be easy and sustainable to help you meet your fat loss goals.

 Looking back to the basic fat loss equation, you need to be burning calories — that’s where exercise comes in.
-We all burn a different amount of calories even when we aren’t exercising (known as our resting metabolic rate) based on our body size and composition.
+We all burn a different number of calories even when we aren’t exercising (known as our resting metabolic rate) based on our body size and composition.

 Individuals with more lean mass (muscle) burn more calories at rest than those with more fat mass.
-Think of muscle as active, calorie burning tissue, while fat is hanging out there for storage purposes without burning as much energy.
+Think of muscle as active, calorie-burning tissue, while fat is hanging out there for storage purposes without burning as much energy.

 This is one of the reasons many people exercise — to optimise the ratio of muscle mass to fat mass, which burns more calories in the long term.
 We can boost this lean muscle mass through weightlifting, or anaerobic exercise.

 One strategy of weightlifting is called “drop sets”.
-This means lifting your heaviest weights for a designated amount of sets and reps, and then doing the same exercise with lighter weights until your muscles fatigue.
+This means lifting your heaviest weights for a designated number of sets and reps, and then doing the same exercise with lighter weights until your muscles fatigue.
 It trains your muscles to work harder and see optimal results.
-Another strategy is to use “super sets”, where you work two opposing muscle groups immediately one after the other without taking a break to recover.
+Another strategy is to use “supersets”, where you work two opposing muscle groups immediately one after the other without taking a break to recover.

 The other key part of exercise for losing fat is aerobic activity.
-“Aerobic” doesn’t have to mean the stereotypical ’90’s step aerobics class with leg warmers and sweat bands, but it can be any form of heart-pumping activity, from speed-walking to high intensity interval training (HIIT).
+“Aerobic” doesn’t have to mean the stereotypical ’90’s step aerobics class with leg warmers and sweatbands (unless you want it to), but it can be any form of heart-pumping activity, from speed-walking to high-intensity interval training (HIIT).

 This might be running, cycling, swimming, or using an elliptical machine at the gym.
-Low intensity steady state cardio is appropriate for almost all fitness levels and targets your heartrate in the “fat burning zone” for a longer period of time.
+Low-intensity steady-state cardio is appropriate for almost all fitness levels.
+It targets your heart rate in the “fat-burning zone” for a longer period of time.

-HIIT – High intensity interval training
+HIIT – High-intensity interval training

-This type of exercise challenges your body and often makes your heartrate elevate quickly, but for a much shorter period of time than LISS.
+This type of activity challenges your body and often makes your heartrate elevate quickly, but for a much shorter period than LISS.
 HIIT training can help you teach your body to recover faster and even lead to increased performance during your LISS workouts.